vlovell24/Dandy-Drinks/README.md

 - :house: A Home Button at the top of the page
 - :tropical_drink: An image of the drink
 - Fields for:
-  - Drink Category
+  - :beer: Drink Category
-  - Alcoholic or Non-Alcoholic
+  - :tropical_drink: Alcoholic or Non-Alcoholic
-  - Glass Type
+  - :cocktail: Glass Type
-  - Instructions for making the drink including ingredients and measurements
+  - :page_with_curl: Instructions for making the drink including ingredients and measurements

 Clicking on the :twisted_rightwards_arrows: Shuffle New Random Drink Button will return a new random drink.
 Clicking on the :house: Home button will return the user to the Home page of the application.